 “It was devastating.
 Immediately, the image you have of your child’s life has changed,” explains Autumn.
 “Every child on the (autism) spectrum is different.
 And you start wondering: ‘Will he be high-functioning or low-functioning?
 Will he be able to make friends?
 Get a job?
 What will be his quality of life?’”

-Determined to do what was best for Simon, Autumn and Mark immediately began to work with a team of specialists at Cleveland Clinic Children’s in such areas as speech, physical and occupational therapy.
+Determined to do what was best for Simon, Autumn and Mark immediately began to work with a team of specialists at Cleveland Clinic Children’s in areas including speech, physical and occupational therapy.
 In September 2018, they enrolled Simon in the infant/toddler program in the Lerner School for Autism, the center’s facility that focuses on teaching communication, play, socialization and developmentally appropriate skills.

 “With autism, you’re always concerned about regression,” notes Autumn.
 “It’s crucial that you start therapy, and the earlier the better.”